Camp Jobs Abroad

 Where and When to Start Looking

 While it definitely depends on the specific camps, many camps start seeking counselors months in advance.
-For example, a lot of summer camps start looking for applications at the very beginning of the year.
+For example, many summer camps start looking for applications at the beginning of the year.
 Although this is not always the case, your best bet is to start looking early to keep your options open.
-Especially for camp jobs abroad, working out all of the logistics with new hires can take some time.
+Especially for camp jobs abroad, working out all logistics with new hires can take some time.
 If you’re going to be employed by a camp in a different country, you may need a work visa.

-This can be particularly difficult in places like Western Europe where applicants from the European Union (EU) already have this necessary qualification.
-So you want to make sure you have enough time to find a camp that is not only willing to hire from outside of the country or region, but one that will also hopefully be willing and able to help you obtain your necessary paperwork such as background checks or visas.
-Even if all goes smoothly, getting a work or internship visa for some countries has the potential to take from about a week up to a month or more, if complications arise.
+This can be complicated in places like Western Europe, where applicants from the European Union (EU) already have this necessary qualification.
+So you want to make sure you have enough time to find a camp that is not only willing to hire from outside of the country or region but one that will also hopefully be willing and able to help you obtain your necessary paperwork, such as background checks or visas.
+Even if all goes smoothly, getting a work or internship visa for some countries has the potential to take from about a week up to a month or more if complications arise.

 On a related note, different camps have different prerequisites for their staff members that should be factored into your “when” to start looking.
 If you want to go to a camp to teach English, you may be required to have TEFL certification prior to your arrival, which could also potentially take upwards of a couple months as they usually require around 120 hours of training.

-If you’re working at an outdoor camp, perhaps you’ll need some sort of lifeguard training or first aid experience when you show up to camp.
+If you’re working at an outdoor camp, perhaps you’ll need some lifeguard training or first aid experience when you show up to camp.
 These things take time.
 The more proactive you are when seeking a camp job, not only the more likely that you’ll get one but the more likely that you’ll have your affairs in order by the time they’ll need you.